On the Existence of the Adversarial Bayes Classifier (Extended Version): Main Results

 Next, we briefly discuss two ways in which our results relate to the consistency of adversarial losses.
 First, \citet{AwasthiFrankMao2021} show that when $H$ is the class of linear functions, if the surrogate risk $R^\e_\Psi$ of the adversarial surrogate loss $\Psi$ is zero for a given distribution, then $\Psi$ is $H$-consistent for that distribution.
-Furthermore, \citep{AwasthiFrankMao2021} give an example of a distribution for which the adversarial loss is nonzero and no continuous surrogate losses can be consistent.
 The existence of the adversarial Bayes classifier is required for this condition to hold.
 Next, a surrogate loss $\Psi$ is consistent if a minimizing sequence of functions $f_i$ also minimizes 0-1 adversarial loss.
 However, it may be easier to study minimizing sequences of the $\Psi$ loss when we have information about the adversarial Bayes classifier.
-Theorem~\ref{th:main_with_regularity} in the appendix lists a variety of conditions under which a minimizing sequence of the adversarial loss approaches an adversarial Bayes classifier in a meaningful sense.
+The proof of Theorem~\ref{th:existence_basic} shows that under reasonable assumptions on $\eta$ and $\PP$, every sequence $A_n$ has a subsequence $A_{n_j}$ for which $\limsup A_{n_j}$ is an adversarial Bayes classifier.
 Thus, we can find conditions under which $\{\bx\colon f_i(\bx)\geq 0\}$ approaches a set $A$.
-In other words: If $\Psi$ is consistent and $f_i$ is a sequence that minimizes the adversarial $\phi$ loss, then $f_i\geq 0$ must approach an adversarial Bayes classifier in the sense described by Theorem~\ref{th:main_with_regularity}.
+In other words: If $\Psi$ is consistent and $f_i$ is a sequence that minimizes the adversarial $\phi$ loss, then $f_i\geq 0$ must have a subsequence that approaches an adversarial Bayes classifier.